Captain John Harle

-The son of a South Shields mariner, John Harle (1688–1742) was one of six brothers, one elder (George) and four younger (Richard, James, Joshua and William).
+The son of a mariner, John Harle (1688–1742) was one of six brothers, one elder (George) and four younger (Richard, James, Joshua and William) from South Shields, a North-Eastern coastal town on the mouth of the river Tyne.
 Their father, also John, died in 1704; he had owned a leasehold farm in the area where many such farmers supplemented their income with craft production or maritime activities.
 The South Shields area was particularly famous for shipping coal to London, which depended on the fuel.
 It’s thought that by 1700 about 500 collier ships – John’s father among them – were carrying nearly a million tons of coal to the capital every year.

 The coal trade

 The Harle family ships passed down through the brothers from George to John and, by 1714, to their youngest brother William.
 The East Coast coal fleet was known as the ‘nursery of the Navy’ because it produced tough, experienced sailors.
 While some ships were devoted to the coal run, the Harles began to concentrate on the Baltic trade and, later, the Mediterranean.
 By the 1720s, John Harle, who commanded the ship Mary, and his brothers Richard, captain of the Harle, and William, of the Mediterranean, were taking cargoes from Lisbon, Leghorn, Messina, Venice, Zante, as well as Amsterdam and Hamburg, to Sweden and Russia.
 They carried wheat, salt, fish, wine, dried fruit, Russian leather, wax and even caviar.

 Life on land